 WhatsApp Message Templates |

-- Flowbridge allows you to add Voiceflow to Facebook Messenger, Instagram and WhatsApp
+- Flowbridge lets you connect Voiceflow to Facebook Messenger, Instagram and WhatsApp

-- And with Voiceglow you can easily customize the web chat widget of Voiceflow
+- Voiceglow helps you fully customize the look and feel of your chat widget

 Zapier | |